-We've developed a toolbox of guides, checklists and posts to help you manage your warehouse safely and efficiently.
+Check out our toolbox of free guides, checklists and warehouse manager resources to help you manage your warehouse, and its racking, more safely and efficiently.

 Warehouse managers are a vital part of the supply chain process, overseeing and managing people, processes and systems in order to keep the warehouse running effectively.

-To help ensure you can carry out your job as efficiently as possible, we’ve created an expanding toolbox of useful guides, checklists, tools and downloadables covering some of the most commonly encountered problems when it comes to racking and storage in the warehouse.
+To help ensure warehouse managers and operatives can carry out their job as efficiently as possible, we’ve created a toolbox of useful guides, checklists, tools and resources covering some of the most commonly encountered problems when it comes to racking and storage in the warehouse.